contact

 SELECTED APPLICATIONS RUNNING ON EDDY

-(Due to licensing, some applications are only accessible for specific users or research groups.)
+(Due to licensing restrictions, some applications are only accessible to specific users or research groups.)

 • PALM (an advanced and modern meteorological model system for atmospheric and oceanic boundary-layer flows)

-• OpenFoam (A toolbox for the development of customized numerical solvers for computational fluid dynamics)
+• OpenFoam (a toolbox for the development of customised numerical solvers for computational fluid dynamics)

 • MATLAB, including the Parallel Computing Toolbox